LunarMoonDev/user-location/.github/pull_request_template.md

 ### Merge Request Checklists
 - [ ] I have already updated the sub-task ticket.
 - [ ] I have already logged in the sub-task ticket.
-- [ ] I have already requested for QA-sign off.
+- [ ] I have already unit tested these changes.
-- [ ] I have already covered the deployment scripts.
+- [ ] I have already prepared deployments scripts.
-- [ ] I have already covered the unit testing.